DenchiSoft/VTubeStudio/Events/README.md

 ## General Info

 Using the **VTube Studio Event API**, you can subscribe to various events to make sure your plugin gets a message when something happens in VTube Studio.
-That way, you can for example get notified every time a hotkey is activated, a model/item is loaded/unloaded, the model is clicked and many more.
+That way, you can for example get notified every time a hotkey is activated, a model/item is loaded/unloaded, the model is clicked and much more.

 To receive events of a certain type, you have to **subscribe** to them.
 When you don't want to receive events anymore, you have to **unsubscribe**.
 When your plugin disconnects from the VTube Studio API, all events your plugin had subscribed to are automatically unsubscribed as well.